idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 The “main” application sits at the top of the hierarchy and drives the simulation by calling “sub-applications” which sit below it.
 Subapplications can also drive their own sub-applications.
 The time step size of a sub-application cannot be bigger than that of the application above it.
 This rule requires NekRS to be placed at the lowest level (because NekRS uses the smallest time step size, due to constraints on the Courant Friedrichs-Lewy (CFL) number).
 Since NekRS and MOOSE H.T. solutions are tightly coupled through conjugate heat transfer, they are directly connected by H.T. calling NekRS as a subapplication.
-The Griffin neutronics solve is placed at the top of the hierarchy since it does not need to be called as frequently as the H.C. solve.
+The Griffin neutronics solve is placed at the top of the hierarchy since it does not need to be called as frequently as the H.T. solve.

 The detailed coupling scheme is shown in  [its].
-The conjugate heat transfer calculation between H.C. and NekRS is performed using the operator splitting method.
+The conjugate heat transfer calculation between H.T. and NekRS is performed using the operator splitting method.
-H.C. proceeds for one time step, and then the heat fluxes at the solid-fluid (clad-coolant and duct-coolant) interfaces are transferred to NekRS for use as Neumann boundary conditions.
+H.T. proceeds for one time step, and then the heat fluxes at the solid-fluid (clad-coolant and duct-coolant) interfaces are transferred to NekRS for use as Neumann boundary conditions.
-Then, multiple NekRS time steps are solved using the +sub_cycling+ option, and wall temperatures at the same interfaces are transferred back to H.C. for use as Dirichlet boundary conditions.
+Then, multiple NekRS time steps are solved using the +sub_cycling+ option, and wall temperatures at the same interfaces are transferred back to H.T. for use as Dirichlet boundary conditions.
 Picard iteration is essentially achieved “in time”, so that running a large number of time steps is equivalent to converging to a pseudo-steady state.
-Note that the solid heat conduction solve does not have the time derivative term in the equation but is driven by the time dependent boundary condition in its +Transient+ executioner, while NekRS solves the time-dependent Navier-Stokes equations.
+Note that the solid heat transfer solve does not have the time derivative term in the equation but is driven by the time dependent boundary condition in its +Transient+ executioner, while NekRS solves the time-dependent Navier-Stokes equations.

 !media lfr/cardinal_7pin/iterations.png
        style=width:100%
        id=its
-       caption=MOOSE +MultiApp+ hierarchy for multiphysics coupling: (A) and (B) are possible choices for multiphysics coupling in the DFEM-$S_N$/CMFD solver of Griffin.
+       caption=MOOSE +MultiApp+ hierarchy for multiphysics coupling: (A) and (B) are both candidate choices for multiphysics coupling in the DFEM-$S_N$/CMFD solver of Griffin.

 The coupled MOOSE heat transfer and NekRS system is plugged under the +MultiApp+ system of Griffin.
 Griffin solves a steady state eigenvalue problem and performs a Picard iteration with its sub-apps.
 The Griffin DFEM-$S_N$/CMFD solver has the option to call sub-applications either inside or outside the Richardson iteration loop (controlled by the +fixed_point_solve_outer+ parameter in the